Unboring ideals: Main results

+Since the implication (d)$\implies$(a) in Theorem \ref{char} is true in ZFC, we are able to state the following result.

+\begin{corollary} Let $\I$ be an ideal. \begin{itemize} \item[(a)] If $\I$ is Borel, then the following are equivalent: \begin{itemize} \item[(i)] $\I$ is unboring in some forcing extension; \item[(ii)] $\I$ is unboring in every forcing extension; \item[(iii)] in every forcing extension in which CH holds, there is an uncountable separable space in FinBW($\I$); \item[(iv)] there is a forcing extension in which there is an uncountable separable space in FinBW($\I$). \end{itemize} \item[(b)] If either $\I$ being unboring holds in ZFC or $\I$ being boring holds in ZFC, then the following are equivalent: \begin{itemize} \item[(i)] $\I$ is unboring; \item[(ii)] under CH there is an uncountable separable space in FinBW($\I$); \item[(iii)] it is consistent that there is an uncountable separable space in FinBW($\I$). \end{itemize} \end{itemize} \end{corollary}

+\begin{proof} (a): Since $\I$ and $\BI$ are Borel, $\I$ being unboring is an absolute statement (by \cite[Proposition 1.3]{Hrusak}).
+Thus, (i)$\implies$(ii) by Shoenfield’s absoluteness theorem, (ii)$\implies$(iii) follows from Theorem \ref{char}, (iii)$\implies$(iv) is trivial and (iv)$\implies$(i) follows from Corollary \ref{c}.

+(b): The implication (i)$\implies$(ii) is true by Theorem \ref{char}, (ii)$\implies$(iii) is trivial and if (iii) holds then it is consistent that $\I$ is unboring (by Corollary \ref{c}), so using our assumption we get item (i). \end{proof}

 \begin{corollary} Suppose that $\I$ is extendable to a coanalytic weak P-ideal (in particular, to a $\bf{\Pi^0_4}$ ideal).
-Then $\omega_1$ with order topology is in FinBW($\I$).
-In particular, there is a not compact space in FinBW($\I$).
+Then $\omega_1$ with the order topology is in FinBW($\I$).
+In particular, there is a non-compact space in FinBW($\I$).
 Moreover, if MA($\sigma$-centered) holds, then there is an uncountable separable Mr\'{o}wka space in FinBW($\I$). \end{corollary}

 \begin{proof} Follows from Propositions \ref{all-cor}, \ref{r}(b), \ref{omega_1} and Theorem \ref{MAlem}. \end{proof}